Margriko/Paradox-ESPHome/README.md

 # Paradox-ESPHome

-Connect Paradox COMBUS (green-yellow wires which connect alarm system to the keypad) alarm interface to Home Assistant using esp8266 device.
+Connect Paradox COMBUS (green-yellow wires which connect alarm system to the keypad) alarm interface to Home Assistant using esp8266 device and ESPHome library.

 Currently the implementation is read-only, it shows motion, window/door, smoke sensor and alarm state status in Home Assistant (with a slight delay).